Rapid89tech/Skillslaunch/CourseDocuments/Entrepreneurship  - Version 3.md

 Content Marketing Strategy for Small Businesses
 📝 **Content Marketing**
 Content marketing creates valuable content—blogs, videos, eBooks—to educate and attract audiences.
-A startup’s blog on “Top 5 Eco-Friendly Tips” can drive 1,000 website visits monthly, establishing authority.
+A startup's blog on "Top 5 Eco-Friendly Tips" can drive 1,000 website visits monthly, establishing authority.
 Content builds trust, improves SEO, and nurtures leads without hard selling.
 By addressing customer pain points, it positions the brand as a thought leader, driving engagement and conversions in a cost-effective way, ideal for startups with limited budgets.
 A startup can publish weekly blogs on industry trends, boosting SEO and attracting 500 organic visitors monthly.
 YouTube tutorials showcasing product use can gain 2,000 views, while eBooks offered via email sign-ups generate 100 leads.
-Content aligned with customer needs, like “How to Save Time,” increases engagement by 15%.
+Content aligned with customer needs, like "How to Save Time," increases engagement by 15%.
 Analytics track performance, refining topics.
 A R2,000 monthly budget for content creation yields high ROI, positioning the startup as an expert, fostering trust, and driving sales in competitive markets.

 ### **Influencer Marketing**